ChillerDragon/debian-gnome/README.md

 The script is fully supporting razer blade stealth ( other hardware is probably fine aswell but untested ).
 And it adds some personal customizations.
-So make sure you like what i use or make changes in the debian-razer.sh before executing it.
+So make sure you like what i use or make changes in the debian-setup.sh before executing it.
 Or simply press n on the special parts.

 ![Demo](img/preview.png)